supapraisekb/AWS/aws-educate-labs/04-getting_started_with_networking_lab/aws_networking_lab.md

 The goal of this task is to give insignt into the VPC's internet gateway (IGW).

-Internet gateway is the mechanism that permits the flow of traffic from resource in a the VPC to the internet.
+Internet gateway is the mechanism that permits the flow of traffic from resources in a the VPC to the internet.
 IGW is highly available and horisontally scalable.

 ![internet gateway architecture](/AWS/aws-educate-labs/assets/screenshots/004-amazon_networking_lab/07-IGW_architecture.JPG)